Table of Contents

 What causes lactose intolerance?

 Lactose intolerance is caused by a missing enzyme.
 It’s called lactase.
 Lactase lives in your small intestine.
-Some people don’t have it because of infection, Celiac disease, Crohn’s disease, and inflammatory bowel disease (IBD).
+Some people don’t have it because of infection, Celiac disease, Crohn’s disease, or inflammatory bowel disease (IBD).
 In rare cases, it is hereditary.

 How is lactose intolerance diagnosed?